 Aurora HDR 2018 will soon support several specialty file formats unique to HDR, including .HDR, .EXR and Floating Point .TIF.
 These formats provide terrific interoperability with other powerful applications.

-Aurora HDR 2018 is part of a bigger set of tools from Macphun.
-If you’re on a Mac, you can easily send your image to other Macphun software products for additional enhancement or correction.
+Aurora HDR 2018 is part of a bigger set of tools from Skylum.
+If you’re on a Mac, you can easily send your image to other Skylum software products for additional enhancement or correction.
 Just click the Share Image… button at the top left corner of the application and choose Open In.

 - Luminar — The most powerful photo editor for Mac (and soon Windows).